manofsimplepleasures/AI-native-commercial-system/README.md

 # Prompt Architecture Portfolio

-A public, anonymized portfolio of prompt-driven systems for sales, marketing, hypothesis testing, and strategic repositioning.
+A public portfolio of prompt-driven systems for sales, marketing, hypothesis testing, and strategic repositioning.

 ## What is inside